Vyral/brett-jennings-recruiting/_posts/2020-05-05-30-day-shelter-in-place-agent-action-plan-part-2.md

 {% include youtube.html %}

 I’ve been getting questions from other agents on what we are saying and doing to address the shift.
-Here’s part 2 of our forecast & Action Plan.

-* Where the Market is headed & How To Prepare
+Here’s our 30-day plan during Shelter in Place.

-* How to identify the MOST motivated
+* How to identify the MOST motivated buyers and sellers
-* Best Practices for Virtual Presentations & What to Say During this Time
+* Best Practices for Virtual Presentations
+* What to Say During this Time
-* 5 Strategies to Thrive through a Shift
-* A 30-day plan during Shelter in Place to gain Market Share Now

 To access slides simply register for our free mastermind at&nbsp;**[www.ThriveThroughTheShift.com](http://www.thrivethroughtheshift.com/?fbclid=IwAR0-mDQtEKSj-ao5enalC0dKQuGJaOpwKtyK8dVW14AfPBpe41QG6XT1obo){: target="_blank"}**